All Episodes

 dan friesen

-They show you the shark immediately.
+They show the shark himself.

 jordan holmes

-Too much shark.
+Too much, too much shark.

 Give us a little suspense.